k2view-academy/K2View-Academy/articles/27_auditing/02_filtering_strategy.md

 Defining the auditing filter starts with the sample provided as part of the Fabric installation, which you can then modify as needed.

-Alternatively, create a new class under the **com.k2view.external.fabric.audit.filters** folder.
+Alternatively, you can create a new class under the **com.k2view.external.fabric.audit.filters** folder.
 Note that the filter class should implement the **com.k2view.external.fabric.audit.filters.AuditingFilter** interface.

 Follow the following steps in order to build the artifacts: